1 Herd purpose

 We have a prodigious capacity for confusing means and ends which is primed by all the force of nature and all the fraud of custom.
 We make use of most real goods as mere means to an end.
 And most ends are not worth all the pains that we take or cause to achieve them.
 All our ends are by-ends.
 We hug our means, but dare not know or name our aims.

 We plot meticulous strategies to carry through schemes which we took up without a thought.
 We keep on refining our ingenious procedures, while still neglecting the aims to which we have pledged our lives.
-We will at last puzzle out the best way to the worst end.
+And so we will at last puzzle out the best way to the worst end.
 ‘Perfection of means and confusion of goals,’ as Einstein said, ‘seem to characterize our age.’
-We have made for ourselves a material opulence and a spiritual squalor.
-And we are so proud of our handiwork.

 Our goals seem rational, since we scheme so ingeniously how to get to them.
 A minor functionary might say with grand ungodly godlike Ahab, ‘All my means are sane, my motive and my object mad.’
 There is more madness in our method than method in our madness.

 We persist in elevating illusions into ideals, and then we cling to such low habits that we fail to live up to them.
-We set a noble goal to strive for, but then we map out a hundred byways which will lead us away from it.
+We set a noble purpose to strive for, but then we map out a hundred byways which will lead us away from it.
 So we are obliged to rationalize these by elaborating rubrics, and protocols, magical spells and potions, mumbo-jumbo and observances, insisting that we can reach it only by adhering to these.
 Some men aspire to emulate Tolstoy’s grand example, and so they grow a beard and wear a peasant smock.
-Though determined not to worship idols, we still make an idol of our worship.
-Where the goal is a worthy one, such as happiness or our salvation, we lose sight of it and glue our eyes to the low road that we’ve singled out to lead us to it.
-But where the journey is the thing, as in living, travelling, experience or learning, we streak through the passage and keep our minds fixed on its end.

 Purposes and projects can keep you company as well as people.
 But when they turn cold, they too will break your heart and leave you bereft.

 Most of us think too superficially to grasp that we live for some end much deeper than enjoyment.
 Pleasure may be the bait that lures us, but purpose is the hook that holds us.
 From minute to minute we are led on by pleasure.
 But from day to day and from year to year we toil on the trail of our goals.
-Enterprising people believe that they bear with their elected servitude in order to snatch a few gratifications, but they want to get these only to help them bear with the servitude which is the one thing dear to them.
+Enterprising people believe that they bear with their elected servitude in order to snatch a few gratifications.
+But they want to get these only to help them bear the servitude which is so dear to them.
 Those who think that they live for pleasure and not for purpose are like mules that suppose the owner who works them is there to feed them hay.

 Nature seduces us by making purpose correspond to pleasure.
 Society seduces us by making duty correspond to interest.